TL;DR

 1. Drive Smarter, Not Harder

 - Be Defensive: Assume other drivers might make mistakes.
-Leave plenty of space (the two-second rule is a minimum), anticipate hazards at junctions, and always look twice for cyclists and motorcyclists.
+Leave plenty of space (the two-second rule is a minimum), anticipate hazards at junctions, and typically look twice for cyclists and motorcyclists.

 - Stay Focused: Put your phone in the glove box or a cradle, and on silent.
 Set your sat-nav and music before you set off.
 A two-second distraction at 60mph means you travel over 53 metres completely blind.